bird-house/pyramid-phoenix/docs/source/devguide/malleefowl.rst

 file input and output.
 Read the docs for details :)

 One more remark.
 WPS processes might be run synchronosly ore asynchronosly.
-In ClimDaPs we currently assume that all process are async.
+In Birdhouse we currently assume that all process are async.
 This will change in the future.

 Creating a WPS Process